Activities for families, children and young people

 Family fun at home

-With our Guide Dogs Family Events currently on hold, we’ve put together some fun activity ideas for families to enjoy at home.
+In addition to our Guide Dogs Family Events, we’ve put together some fun activity ideas for families to enjoy at home.
 With families across nation finding themselves indoors together, it’s time to get creative!

 - RNIB Talking Books – Register free for access to over 26,000 audio books.